section-engineering-education/engineering-education/recTV-hackathon.md

 It worked 😊.
 I had successfully deployed to the edge.
 I discovered I need to use the HTTPS URL specifically for SSL, it wouldn't redirect non-HTTP traffic to HTTPS but I assume I needed to use a reverse proxy such as Nginx for this.
 It would be nice if the HTTPS page in the Section API docs mentioned this.

-Overall, if I had prior knowledge of containerisation (which the Section Docs advise you to have), I probably would have managed to deploy to the Edge without any issues but would advise the Section Docs to be expanded upon even to briefly link to these guides for beginners rather than the overwhelming Kubernetes docs to provide a more guided understanding of how to proceed with a layman's understanding.
+Overall, if I had prior knowledge of containerisation (which the Section Docs advise you to have), I probably would have managed to deploy to the Edge without any issues (since the sample tutorial is excellent for those with prior knowledge but could do with guidance for how to deploy web apps) but would advise the Section Docs to be expanded upon even to briefly link to these guides for beginners rather than the overwhelming Kubernetes docs to provide a more guided understanding of how to proceed with a layman's understanding.

 ### 🤼 Team Members